Cleft Lip and Cleft Palate

 Who gets cleft lip and cleft palate?

 Cleft lip and cleft palate are common birth defects, and the most common medical issue affecting the head and neck.
-Each year in the United States, about 2,650 babies are born with a cleft palate and about 4,440 babies are born with a cleft lip, according to the Centers for Disease Control.
+Each year in the United States, about 2,650 babies are born with a cleft palate and about 4,440 babies are born with a cleft lip, according to the Centers for Disease Control and Prevention.

 What causes cleft lip and cleft palate?